Skip to Main Content

 Citation template

-Citations > Ambiguous citations will let you change settings to do with the way similar citations are told apart, including the use of notations like 2021a and 2021b.
+• Ambiguous citations lets you change the way similar citations are told apart, including the use of notations like 2021a and 2021b

 Citations>Ambiguous Citations

-Citations > Author Lists will let you change rules to do with how many authors are required to invoke et al, as well as the punctuation between author names in an in-text citation.
+• Author Lists will let you change rules to do with how many authors are required to invoke et al, as well as the punctuation between author names in an in-text citation

-Citations > Author Names will let you change the way author names are presented in-text, including the use of initials and rules to do with consecutive citations by the same author.
+• Author Names will let you change the way author names are presented in-text, including the use of initials and rules to do with consecutive citations by the same author

-Citations > Numbering to affect the way citations look in a numbered style.
+• Numbering to affect the way citations look in a numbered style

 Editing the Reference List

-If you are writing for publication, you may be required to edit the way your preferred style displays references in the reference list.
-Changes might include placing quote marks around an article title, or to have parentheses around the date of publication.
-EndNote allows you to do this by editing the style.
+When writing for publication, you may be asked to vary the way references in the reference list appear.
+Changes might include placing quote marks around an article title, or parentheses around the date of publication.

-If you do this, it's a good idea to save the edited style under a different name, in case you need to go back to using the original version of that referencing style again.
+If you are going to edit a referencing style, it's a good idea to save the style under a different name in case you need to go back to using the original version later on.

-To edit reference list citations in EndNote 21 and 20, first go Tools > Output Styles and then select the style you'd like to edit
+• To edit reference list citations use Tools > Output Styles and then select the style you want to edit

-A pop up window will open.
-Choose Bibliography from the menu on the left of the pop up window to edit the reference list.
+• A pop-up window will open.
+Choose Bibliography from the menu on the left to edit the reference list.

-Bibliography > Templates will show you all of the supported reference types for that style and the rules on how to build them, using various fields from the EndNote references.
+• Templates will show you all of the supported reference types for that style and the syntax that builds them

 Editing the blog template

-Bibliography > Field Substitutions will let you invoke rules governing what happens when a part of a reference is missing, eg: using a URL if the DOI is missing.
+• Field Substitutions lets you choose what happens when part of a reference is missing, eg: using a URL if the DOI is missing.

-Bibliography > Sort Order lets you change the rules about how the reference list will be ordered, eg: by author surname and year.
+• Sort Order lets you change how the reference list will be ordered, eg: by author surname and year.

-Bibliography > Author Lists will let you change rules to do with how many authors are required to invoke et al, as well as the punctuation between author names in the reference list.
+• Author Lists lets you change how many authors are required to invoke et al., as well change the punctuation between author names

-Bibliography > Author Names will let you change the way author names are presented, such as the order the first and second names are presented and the use of initials.
+• Author Names lets you change the way author names are presented, such as the order the first and second names and the use of initials.

 Bibliography > title capitalization